Trait Prediction Engine

 Apply Magic Sauce is different.
 We focus on the psychological traits and emotions that drive a given behaviour, not merely the fact you have clicked or Liked something.
 We care not about identifying you personally, but providing you with tools to individualise your own experience.

 We encourage all of our collaborators to adhere to the following ethical principles, in addition to the applicable legal restrictions:

-- Privacy: nobody should have predictions made about them without their prior informed consent
+- Control: Nobody should have predictions made about them without their prior informed consent

-- Relevance: predictions should be used to improve service quality and provide a clear benefit to users
+- Benefit: Predictions should be used to improve services and provide a clear benefit to users

 How It Could Look

 Apply Magic Sauce API enables conversation between businesses and consumers about how predictive technologies ought to be used.
 This could help algorithms explain themselves and learn from their mistakes, just like humans.